JVPC0D3R/gpt-voice-assistant/README.md

 pip install -r requirements.txt
 ```

-Create a 'keys.py' file in the project directory and add your OpenAI API key:
+Create a 'keys.py' file in the project directory and add your OpenAI and SerpAPI keys:

 ```
 OPENAI_API_KEY = "your_api_key"